 Learn the correct sequence and timing of your downswing by practicing it slowly and carefully.
 This drill can help you identify any faults in your swing and allow you to make corrections more quickly.

-Place alignment sticks or clubs on the ground to represent the proper swing path and practice swinging the club down the line.
+Place alignment sticks or clubs on the ground to represent the proper swing path and practice swinging the golf club down the line.
 This drill helps to promote a proper swing path and a square clubface.

 Things to Avoid in Downswing